ylabonte/ProCon.IP-Smartphone-App/docs/why-dark.md

 # Why dark?

-It looks at least as good as a light theme and in any case it is more battery efficient and eye friendly.
+It looks at least as good as a light theme
+and in any case it is more battery efficient and eye friendly.

-An optional light theme might follow.
+An additional light theme might be an option for the future.